 - Neutral Female: Invoked and enforced by Dick; when the ladies volunteer to share night watch duties, he quickly shoots the idea down.

-- No Animals Were Harmed: Very clearly averted, particularly in the "iguana vs. crocodile" fight.
+- No Animals Were Harmed: Very clearly averted, particularly in the "iguana vs. alligator" fight.

 - Omnidisciplinary Scientist: Not so much for their respective scientific fields per se (although the zoologist does a good job doctoring up the doctor), but rather the mission as a whole; note the rocket's complete and total lack of astronauts.

-- Ralph is attacked early on by a crocodile and injured badly; however, he's pretty much fully recovered within a few scenes (two days' time, in-story).
+- Ralph is attacked early on by an alligator and injured badly; however, he's pretty much fully recovered within a few scenes (two days' time, in-story).
 After that, his weakened state becomes essentially an Informed Flaw.

-- At one point, a snake slides and shimmeys across a sleeping Ralph's body while Dick looks on helplessly.
+- At one point, a snake slides and shimmies across a sleeping Ralph's body while Dick looks on helplessly.
 After a minute, the snake gets bored and departs of its own volition.